 - Regular watering schedule

 What Pothos Plant Food Should I Use On My Pothos?

 Since some pothos plants aren’t pothos, it’s essential to identify your plant before fertilizing.

 Some basic treatment options are safe to use with all true and false pothos varieties.

-Pothos are not heavy feeders.
-When pothos doesn’t get enough essential nutrients, they lose vigor and more vulnerable to pests and disease.
+Pothos are not heavy feeders, but they are fairly fast-growing plants.
+When pothos doesn’t get enough essential nutrients, they lose vigor and are more vulnerable to pests and disease.

 Some insect pests are attracted to sick plants, so your pothos may also become infected.

 Moreover, fertilizing your Pothos help them grow strong stems, robust root systems, and healthy leaves.